 Our SENCo is Catherine King, who is also the Headteacher.
-Catherine King.
-She has previously been SENCo in several schools as well as working for the Oxfordshire Inclusion Team.
-She is supported by a team of experienced teachers, teaching assistants and nursery nurses.
+Catherine King has previously been SENCo in several schools as well as working for the Oxfordshire Inclusion Team.
+She is supported by a team of experienced teachers, L3 trained Early Years Professionals and Teaching Assistants.
 We will train our staff so that they can support each unique child where necessary.
 Some of the training our staff currently have is:

 - Autistic spectrum Condition

 - Descriptive Commentary

 - Makaton signing

-- Various medical needs training such as epi-pen, diabetes, and tracheostomy
+- Various medical needs training such as epi-pen, diabetes, tracheostomy & haemophilia

 - SCERTS

-- Talk Boost
+- Trauma informed attachment training from The Mulberry Bush

-- Lego Therapy
+- Language Lead Training